RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/05 Fish Chomp/FishChomp.md

 Using that idea, __make one of the prey always point away from the Hungry Fish.__

 You might find that your prey gets stuck in the corner if it is always swimming away from the fish.
-You might want to have the prey only try to escape when the fish gets close. __Hint:__ Look back at how we used the **distnace to* block ealier in the game.
+You might want to have the prey only try to escape when the fish gets close. __Hint:__ Look back at how we used the `distance to` block ealier in the game.

 ###Test Your Project
 Does this make the prey harder to catch?
 Does it make the game better?